JonoHall/Shopify-Hide-Unavailable-Options/README.md

 ## Enhancements
 * Dynamic RADIO Selectors - Hide or restyle variant buttons for options that do not exist.

+## Requirements
+1. Dawn 7.x
+2. Radio buttons or "Pills".
+This enhancement does not work with drop down boxes..
+Yet.
+To change the drop down boxes to pills, customise the product page on your theme and change the "Variant picker" to "Pills".

 ## Installation
 1. Edit the code of your theme.
 In the "Assets" folder, create a new file called "dynamic-selectors" with extension option "js".
 2. Copy the contents of [this file](https://github.com/JonoHall/Dawn-Enhanced/blob/main/assets/dynamic-selectors.js) and paste it into the file you have just created.